geovannihernandezjr/async_zmq_stream_marker_qtm/README.md

 # async_zmq_stream_marker_qtm
+created to stream mocap data from Qualisys Tracking Manager (QTM) to client using PYTHON in asynchronous manner.
 Using QTM python sdk to obtain the data in real-time and be able to transmit that to another client

 python version >= 3.7